mossgreen/mossgreen.github.io/_posts/2019-01-06-Spring-Certification-Testing.md

 ## When and where do you use `@Transactional` in testing?

-- At **method level**: the annotated test method(s) will run, each in its own transaction.
+1. At **method level**: the annotated test method(s) will run, each in its own transaction.
 By default, automatically rolled back after completion of the test.

     You can alter this behavior by disabling the `defaultRollback` attribute of `@TransactionConfiguration`.

-- At **class level**: each test method within that class hierarchy runs within a transaction.
-You can override this class-level rollback behavior at the method level with the `@Rollback` annotation, which requires a Boolean value.
+2. At **class level**: each test method within that class hierarchy runs within a transaction.

+    You can override this class-level rollback behavior at the method level with the `@Rollback` annotation, which requires a Boolean value, `@Rollback(false)`, This is equivalent to another annotation introduced in Spring `@Commit`.

 ## How are mock frameworks such as Mockito or EasyMock used?